-- increasing the extent to which disabled pupils can participate in the school curriculum; - improving the physical environment of the school to enable disabled pupils to take better advantage of education, benefits, facilities and services provided - improving the availability of accessible information to disabled pupils.
+increasing the extent to which disabled pupils can participate in the school curriculum;

+- improving the physical environment of the school to enable disabled pupils to take better advantage of education, benefits, facilities and services provided - improving the availability of accessible information to disabled pupils.

 The action plan is renewed annually and progress towards the equality objectives within it is reported on regularly to governors, and this information is published at least annually.
-Equality objectives have been identified through consultation with key stakeholders using the Inclusion Quality Mark audit tool.
+Equality objectives have been identified through consultation with key stakeholders.
 Our equality objectives are published at least once every four years.

 This action plan is understood and implemented by all staff and is available on the school website.
 It is available in different formats and in different languages on request to the school office.

 Our school has regard to the need to provide adequate resources for implementing plans and must regularly review them.
 (NB An accessibility plan may be a freestanding document but may also be published as part of another document such as the school development plan.)
-OFSTED inspection may include the school's accessibility plan as part of their review.